dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/table/info.md

-  // Use these properties for your custom sorting logic console.log(sortState.column1.direction) // returns either "asc", "desc" or "off" console.log(activeName) // returns the current active one: "column1"
+  // Use these properties for your custom sorting logic console.log(sortState.column1.direction) // returns either "asc", "desc" or "off" console.log(activeSortName) // returns the current active one: "column1" (returns null when nothing is active)

   return (
     <Table>